KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

-If the KSP game is unable to execute *physics ticks* fast enough to keep up the 50-per-second rate, that's when you see the time display in the upper-left of the Kerbal Space Program screen turn yellow or red as a warning that simulation is getting coarse-grain and might start getting error-prone because of it.
+If the KSP game is unable to execute *physics ticks* fast enough to keep up the 50-per-second rate, that's when you see the time display in the upper-left of the Kerbal Space Program screen turn red as a warning that simulation is getting coarse-grain and might start getting error-prone because of it.

+Note that the game may also resort to slowing down the presentation of the simulated world in order to make the simulated time still be fine-grained at 0.02 seconds per physics tick even though the computer can't keep up with it.
+In this state it is showing the game in slow motion.
+This is what it means when the clock in the upper-left corner of the screen is yellow.

 The relevant take-away from that is this: When calculating physics formulas, never assume elapsed time moves in constant amounts.
 It